laratools/docs/ci/gitlab-ci.md

 currentMenu: gitlab-ci
 ---

-# Laravel-CI on GitLab CI
+# Laratools CI on GitLab CI

 Here are a few examples on getting up and running using the image on GitLab CI.